Active transport (walking and cycling) access to Sydney CBD

-The cost of congestion in the greater Sydney is estimated to increase from around $8.1 billion in 2016 to $15.9 billion in 2031.
+The cost of congestion in Greater Sydney is estimated to increase from around $8.1 billion in 2016 to $15.9 billion in 2031.
 With a growing population and an increasingly centralised workforce, Inner Sydney is forecast to have the highest number of trips for any region in New South Wales.

 Five of Sydney’s most congested urban roads are located within a 10 km radius of Sydney’s CBD.
 Some parts of the public transport network in Inner Sydney are also projected to reach or exceed current capacity by 2031.

 There are more than 1 million daily short-distance trips (that is, less than 5 km) undertaken by private motor vehicles and taxis within 10 km of the Sydney CBD.
 However, safety concerns and disparate travel routes remain barriers to other forms of short-distance or active transport.

 As Sydney grows, there may be sufficient intra-regional trip volumes to support an extension of the network west to Parramatta.